Grilled: Lexus seeks design edge over premium rivals

-BEIJING, April 18 (Reuters) - Big may be beautiful, but Toyota Motor Corp’s global design chief is betting that edgy is the way to go for the Japanese automaker’s premium Lexus brand, specifically its signature ‘spindle grille’ design.
+BEIJING (Reuters) - Big may be beautiful, but Toyota Motor Corp’s (7203.T) global design chief is betting that edgy is the way to go for the Japanese automaker’s premium Lexus brand, specifically its signature ‘spindle grille’ design.

 Tokuo Fukuichi, who is also Lexus’ global chief, says the design shock-therapy gives the brand - and conservative Toyota more broadly - the stand-out face it previously lacked.

-While some industry rivals and design experts say the jagged-edged, trapezoid grille is downright ugly, 63-year-old Fukuichi stands by the drastic makeover, saying it will give Lexus a “unique” edge over German rivals BMW, Audi and Mercedes-Benz particularly in competitive emerging markets such as China, where buyers will pay more for a car that stands out from the crowd.
+While some industry rivals and design experts say the jagged-edged, trapezoid grille is downright ugly, 63-year-old Fukuichi stands by the drastic makeover, saying it will give Lexus a “unique” edge over German rivals BMW (BMWG.DE), Audi (VOWG_p.DE) and Mercedes-Benz (DAIGn.DE) particularly in competitive emerging markets such as China, where buyers will pay more for a car that stands out from the crowd.

 Fukuichi, who was brought back to Toyota from a subsidiary in 2011 and as he was recovering from cancer, says Toyota for too long designed cars by committee – often of several dozen people.
 “The upshot was styling conservatism which everybody tolerated, but nobody was passionately in love with.
 We tried to please 10 out of 10 people.
 Now we’re trying to please one of 10 people out there with Lexus.”